ReceiptManager/receipt-manager-app/README.md

 Why do we not use the digital advantage to our advantage?
 The receipt scanner solves multiple problems.
 You don't have to keep track of your receipts, you safe (a lot) of time but still, see every important information in a blink of a second.

 ---
+## Latest development
+Implement stats widget which provide detailed information about your daily expenses.

+---

 ## Features